RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 The :meth:`~pyuvdata.UVData.reorder_blts` method will reorder the baseline-time axis by sorting by ``'time'``, ``'baseline'``, ``'ant1'`` or ``'ant2'`` or according to an order preferred for data that have baseline dependent averaging ``'bda'``.
 A user can also just specify a desired order by passing an array of baseline-time indices.
+There is also an option to sort the auto visibilitiess before the cross visibilities (``autos_first``).

 .. code-block:: python